2015

 The ACRL Framework: Off to a Running Start

 By design and in its implementation, the process of drafting the ACRL Information Literacy Framework for Higher Education invited intense scrutiny and critique.
-The Task Force charged with creating the Framework began its work in March 2013 and released the first draft for public scrutiny in February of the following year.1 Through three drafts to the final version, which was made public in January 2015 and officially “filed” (approved by the ACRL Board of Directors) shortly thereafter, the effort toward transparency included many opportunities for input that will help the Framework earn a strong measure of democratic consent and broad participation.
-But a successful launch and general adoption are by no means assured, as the resistance to plans to scrap the existing Standards has been and may continue to be strong.2 Less easy for the Task Force to control or to even keep track of, however, were reactions on blogs, Twitter, other social media, and in informal conversations, and these arenas continue to produce new and sometimes unexpected reactions to the proposed Framework.
+The Task Force charged with creating the Framework began its work in March 2013 and released the first draft for public scrutiny in February of the following year. ((See the ACRL Board of Directors Action Form from January 15, 2015 for background and details about the process of drafting the Framework.))
+Through three drafts to the final version, which was made public in January 2015 and officially “filed” (approved by the ACRL Board of Directors) shortly thereafter, the effort toward transparency included many opportunities for input that will help the Framework earn a strong measure of democratic consent and broad participation.
+But a successful launch and general adoption are by no means assured, as the resistance to plans to scrap the existing Standards has been and may continue to be strong. ((See for example the Open Letter of New Jersey Librarians criticizing the Framework and protesting the sunsetting of the ACRL Standards, which indicates that there will be opposition not only to the replacement of the Standards, but also the wholesale adoption of the Framework that is meant to replace it.
+The recent acceptance of the Framework by the ACRL Board of Directors was accompanied by a temporary cancellation of plans to sunset the Standards.))
+Less easy for the Task Force to control or to even keep track of, however, were reactions on blogs, Twitter, other social media, and in informal conversations, and these arenas continue to produce new and sometimes unexpected reactions to the proposed Framework.

-It should have been expected that the lively debates among librarians have included searching, systematic, and thoroughgoing critiques of both the fundamental assumptions and the theory underlying the Framework and even its reason for existing at all.3 The draft process has provided an opportunity for many people to talk about the meaning and purpose of information literacy instruction, information literacy in general, and even librarianship itself.
+It should have been expected that the lively debates among librarians have included searching, systematic, and thoroughgoing critiques of both the fundamental assumptions and the theory underlying the Framework and even its reason for existing at all. ((For space reasons, I refer the reader to Lane Wilkinson’s helpful list of blog posts, which is now out of date, but provides a good starting point for reading a variety of responses to the Framework’s early drafts.))
+The draft process has provided an opportunity for many people to talk about the meaning and purpose of information literacy instruction, information literacy in general, and even librarianship itself.
 As Barbara Fister stated in one of her early commentaries on the Framework, “it is an opportunity for us to rethink how we do this and what kind of learning really matters.”
 (Fister 2014a) I consider the Framework already to be a success because the debate it has generated contributes to our thinking about and practice of librarianship in invigorating, productive, and necessary ways.

 In this article I will review and compare some of the critiques of the Framework voiced thus far.
 I will also offer a critique of my own that attempts to read the Framework from the perspective of critical information literacy and critical librarianship.
-Librarians who identify with these labels, generally speaking, seek to anchor information literacy practice and librarianship as a whole to a commitment to both principles of social justice and a systematic critique of the power relations within which our field operates.4 But first it is important to cite some of the ample evidence that a wide range of reflective librarians are embracing aspects of the Framework and running with it, with exciting results and prospects.
+Librarians who identify with these labels, generally speaking, seek to anchor information literacy practice and librarianship as a whole to a commitment to both principles of social justice and a systematic critique of the power relations within which our field operates. ((The literature on critical information literacy and critical librarianship (which are closely related and overlap quite a bit, but should not be equated) is rapidly expanding.
+See especially the contributions in Accardi, Drabinski, and Kumbier 2009; and Gregory and Higgins 2013.
+Probably the most extensive (though not exhaustive) bibliography of critical information literacy we have is to be found in the recent dissertation by B. A. McDonough, Critical Information Literacy in Practice, 2014.))
+But first it is important to cite some of the ample evidence that a wide range of reflective librarians are embracing aspects of the Framework and running with it, with exciting results and prospects.
 This has happened because of the Framework’s flexibility.
 Troy Swanson, a member of the Task Force, points out that the Framework “can enable us to get to real student learning because it can be adapted to align with your goals as a teacher.”
 (Swanson 2015) Megan Oakleaf has echoed this sentiment, stating: “Essentially, librarians can use the Framework as inspiration to focus on concepts, rather than exclusively on tools and techniques, and those concepts can be added or subtracted as student and faculty needs change.”
 (Oakleaf 2014) Andy Burkhart has described a library lesson for an ethnography class for which he utilized the threshold concept “Research as Inquiry.”
 His conclusion is that “Using these threshold concepts may not work for everyone, but I can see them being exceedingly helpful to frame lessons and curricula.
 They help you focus on what is really important as opposed to getting stuck in what you think you are supposed to be teaching.
 Instead of just teaching a lesson about doing ethnographic research I taught a lesson about inquiry and asking increasingly sophisticated questions.”
 (Burkhart, 2014) Arguing along similar lines more recently, Lori Townsend, Silvia Lu, Amy Hofer, and Korey Brunetti have defended threshold concepts for being flexible and versatile while still rooted in common problem areas specific to academic disciplines, even while allowing that the specific threshold concepts in the Framework are necessarily only provisional and may not work for everyone: “If you consider your content with the threshold concepts criteria in mind, it helps identify some things that might prove problematic for students and stall their learning, yet that are needed in order to move forward in their understanding.”
 (Townsend, et al 2015)

 Of more importance to my argument in this article is the evidence that librarians interested in critical information literacy and critical pedagogy are also inspired by the Framework.
 At at an upcoming LOEX15 session, for example, Eamon Tewell and Kate Angell will share how the Frame “Authority is Contextual and Constructed” “emboldened” them to construct “new ways to empower learners and discuss authority’s role in evaluating resources.” (“Elevating” 2015) Kevin Seeber has shown how the frame “Format as Process” allowed him to teach critical thinking skills in the context of web-scale discovery (Seeber 2015).
 Examples such as these (which seem to be multiplying daily) demonstrate the pedagogical value and potential of the Framework.
-Although several critical librarians have found threshold concepts and/or the Framework5 wanting in one or more areas, and although I am also critical of both, I don’t believe that these critiques invalidate the Framework.
+Although several critical librarians have found threshold concepts and/or the Framework ((As Townsend, et al, have indicated in their recent ACRLog post, the Framework contains only one possible collection and interpretation of threshold concepts among many: potentially there might be other valid threshold concepts applicable to information literacy instruction.
+(Townsend, et al 2015) )) wanting in one or more areas, and although I am also critical of both, I don’t believe that these critiques invalidate the Framework.
 In fact, despite the reservations that I will outline below, the Framework does not contradict or undermine the possibility of a critical information literacy instruction or critical pedagogy, but may very well encourage it, which is a vital point that librarians should remember.
-Many librarians who are committed to critical librarianship seem to share this view since they see the Framework as more liberating pedagogically than it is constricting.6
+Many librarians who are committed to critical librarianship seem to share this view since they see the Framework as more liberating pedagogically than it is constricting. ((Intriguingly, Fister has decided to embrace the Framework because it returns to the original promise of the ACRL Standards when they were established in 2000: they “were meant as a starting place, that each library should adapt them to fit their local cultures and needs.
+They weren’t set in stone.”
+(Fister 2015) ))

 A Variety of Responses